 Diabetes and Weight Loss Diets: Diabetes diets for dogs feature high fiber.
 The extra fiber slows absorption, so blood sugar remains more stable.
 The extra fiber also lowers the total calorie content of the food, so diabetes diets and weight loss diets can be similar.

 Allergy Diets: A lifetime of exposure to a certain ingredient can lead dogs to develop allergies.
 Sometimes changing proteins or brands isn’t enough, and dogs exhibit consistent intolerance.
 In this case, a prescription diet might be necessary.

 As lamb and rice foods have gotten popular for general use, vets have started to have to switch to even more exotic ingredients for their allergy patients.
 If your dog has an allergy or a food sensitivity, it might take several tries to find an appropriate food.

+Vets also recommend products like Hills Urgent Care a/d as diet options for dogs recovering from surgery and a serious health condition.
 Another option is hypoallergenic foods, in which common culprit ingredients have been hydrolyzed, making them unrecognizable by your dog’s immune system, and therefore non allergy-causing.